sql-machine-learning/elasticdl/docs/tutorials/elasticdl_estimator.md

-# Train TensorFlow Estimator using ElasticDL on Personal Computer
+# Train TensorFlow Estimator Models using ElasticDL on Personal Computer

 This document shows how to run an ElasticDL job to train a tf.estimator model using iris dataset on Minikube.